motiejus/epaxos/README.rst

 ====================================

-This is a Classic Paxos implementation in Erlang which primary goal is the ability to easily integrate it to your application.
+This is a Classic Paxos implementation in Erlang which primary goal is the ability to easily integrate it to your existing Erlang/OTP application.

 In order to use it, add the following dependency to ``rebar.config``::